World oil and gas demand could grow until 2050, IEA says

 PHOTO

-LONDON: Global oil and gas demand could grow until 2050, the International Energy Agency said on Wednesday, departing from its previous expectations of a speedy transition to cleaner fuels and predicting that the world will likely fail to achieve climate goals.
+Global oil and gas demand could grow until 2050, the International Energy Agency said on Wednesday, departing from previous expectations of a speedy transition to cleaner fuels following U.S. criticism about its climate focus.

-The IEA, the West's energy security watchdog, has been under pressure from the U.S. for a shift in recent years toward a focus on clean energy policies as President Donald Trump called on American companies to further expand oil and gas production.

-Under the Joe Biden administration, the IEA predicted that global oil demand would peak this decade and said no more investment in oil and gas was needed if the world wanted to achieve its climate target.
+The Paris-based energy security watchdog also predicted in its annual outlook that the world will likely fail to meet its goal to cap the rise in temperatures to as close as possible to 1.5 degrees (2.7 degrees Fahrenheit) above pre-industrial times to avoid the most devastating effects of climate change.
+The IEA has been under pressure from the U.S. for a shift in recent years toward a focus on clean energy policies as President Donald Trump called on American companies to expand oil and gas production.
+During the Biden administration, it predicted that global oil demand would peak this decade and said there should be an end to investment in new oil, gas and coal projects if the world wanted to reach net zero emissions by mid-century.

-Trump's Energy Secretary Chris Wright has called the IEA’s demand peak projections “nonsensical”.
-The IEA is funded by member countries, with the U.S. being the largest contributor.
-Its analysis and data underpin energy policies of governments and companies around the world.

 It predicted that global energy demand will climb by 90 exajoules by 2035 - a 15% increase from present levels.

-The current policies scenario takes into account existing government policies and not aspirations to achieve climate goals.

-The IEA last used the "current policies scenario" for its predictions in 2019 and switched to predictions more in line with a clean energy transition and pledges of reaching net zero emissions by mid-century from 2020.
+The scenario, which the IEA first used in 2019 before switching to one more in line with a clean energy transition, is based on existing government policies and not aspirations to achieve climate goals.

+IEA head Fatih Birol said on a press call the scenario was restored to reflect differing choices governments are making about energy.

+The Organization of the Petroleum Exporting Countries has previously disputed peak oil demand forecasts.

-In the IEA's stated policies scenario, which considers policies that have been put forward but not necessarily adopted, oil demand peaks around 2030.
+In the stated policies scenario, which considers proposed but not necessarily adopted policies, oil demand peaks around 2030.
+The difference in projections is largely due to diverging expectations of EV uptake.

 The IEA says its scenarios explore a range of possible outcomes under various sets of assumptions and are not forecasts.